kozistr/kozistr.github.io/_posts/about.md

     - **\*Viewing Minutes (median)** : improved **4.10%p+**
     - **Click Ratio** : improved **4.30%p+**
     - **Play Ratio** : improved **2.32%p+**
-- Developed Image Super Resolution model to upscale movie & tv poster, still-cut images.
+- Developed Image Super-Resolution model to upscale movie & tv poster, still-cut images.
-  - Optimize the codes for fast `inference time` & `memory-efficiency` on _cpu_.
+  - Optimize the codes for `low latency` & `memory-efficiency` on _CPU_.
-  - In internal evaluation (qualitative evaluation by the designers), it catches details better & handles higher resolution & takes a little time.
+  - An internal evaluation (qualitative evaluation by the designers), catches details better & handles higher resolution & takes a little time.

-% `*Viewing Days` : how many days users active on an app each month.
+% `*Viewing Days` : how many days are users active on an app each month.

-% `*Viewing Minutes` : how many minutes user watched the contents.
+% `*Viewing Minutes` : how many minutes the user watched the contents.

 #### _Machine Learning Engineer_, **Rainist**, **(2019.11.11 ~ 2020.06.19)**

-- Worked as a full time.
+- Worked as full-time.
 - Developed the card & bank account transaction category classification models, designed _light-weight purpose_ for the low latency. (now on service)
   - **In A/B (online)** test (statistically significant `p-value < 0.05`)
     - **\*Accuracy** : improved **about 25 ~ 30%p**